yaak-ai/blog/lerobot-goes-to-driving-school.md

 <p align="center">
   <em> Fig 1: 3 of 6 cameras in L2D shown here for clarity, Visualization: <a href="https://nutron-sandbox.yaak.ai/datasets/">Nutron</a>
-  Instructions: “*When you have the right of way, drive through the roundabout and take the third exit*”.
+  Instructions: “When you have the right of way, drive through the roundabout and take the third exit”.
   </em>
 </p>